psycopaths/jdoop/README.md

 ## Command line parameters

-JPF-Doop has several command line parameters:
+JDoop has several command line parameters:

 * `--package-name` - a required parameter with the name of a package you want to test (e.g. `org.apache.commons.collections`).